 Do Gaming laptops last longer than normal laptops?

-This depends upon your usage.
+When it comes to gaming vs regular laptops, the lifespan depends upon your usage.
 If you did not game on your gaming laptop, it would last a lot longer than a normal laptop.
 Gamers demand a lot more from their hardware; however, depending on how much you game, the life span may be shorter on a gaming laptop.

 How long do laptops last on average?